What does grading mean for you?

 When choosing your holiday accommodation, look for the Cymru/Wales quality mark of Wales’ official, nationwide quality assessment scheme, then you can be confident that it has been checked out before you check in.

-All the national assessing bodies (Visit England, VisitScotland,Visit Wales and the AA) now assess holiday accommodation to the same criteria and award one to five stars.
+All the national assessing bodies (Visit England, VisitScotland,Visit Wales, Northern Ireland Tourist Board and the AA) assess holiday accommodation to the same criteria and award one to five stars.

 The stars reflect the facilities and overall quality of the experience.

-Our Quality Wales team of professional assessors visit each property every other year, including properties handled by self-catering agencies.
-Visit Wales is the premier assessing agency for accommodation in Wales..
+Our Visit Wales team of professional Advisers visit each property every other year, including properties handled by self-catering agencies.
+Visit Wales is the premier assessing agency for accommodation in Wales.

 What do our star ratings mean?